Medically reviewed by Drugs.com. Last updated on Mar 1, 2021.

 Labor and Delivery

 Opioids cross the placenta and may produce respiratory depression in neonates.
-BUTRANS is not for use in women during and immediately prior to labor, when shorter acting analgesics or other analgesic techniques are more appropriate.
-Opioid analgesics can prolong labor through actions that temporarily reduce the strength, duration, and frequency of uterine contractions.
-However this effect is not consistent and may be offset by an increased rate of cervical dilatation, which tends to shorten labor.
+An opioid antagonist such as naloxone must be available for reversal of opioid-induced respiratory depression in the neonate.
+BUTRANS is not recommended for use in women immediately prior to labor, when shorter acting analgesics or other analgesic techniques are more appropriate.
+Opioid analgesics, including BUTRANS, can prolong labor through actions that temporarily reduce the strength, duration, and frequency of uterine contractions.
+However, this effect is not consistent and may be offset by an increased rate of cervical dilatation, which tends to shorten labor.